| | | | | |

 For this recipe you will need:

-How to make Dairy-Free Mint Chip Ice Cream
+How to Make Dairy Free Mint Chocolate Chip Ice Cream

-In a blender or food processor, combine your coconut milk, peppermint extract, mint leaves, and maple syrup.
-If you want a greener looking ice cream, add in the fresh baby spinach.
+Step 2: Combine the ingredients.
+In a blender or food processor, combine the ice cream ingredients.
 Blend until the leaves are well combined and your mixture is smooth.
+Add the homemade chocolate chips.

-Add chips to ice cream mixture.
-If using an ice cream maker: pour mixture into ice cream maker and follow the directions for your machine.
+Step 3: Make the ice cream.
+Pour the mixture into the ice cream maker and follow the directions for your machine.
 Serve when ready.

 Remove the mixture from the freezer and stir it well with a rubber spatula, making sure to break up any hard, frozen sections.
 You can also use an immersion blender, in your baking dish to do this.
 Place the mixture back in the freezer.